Carl0376/Carl0376/README.md

 - 👋 Hi, I’m @Carl0376
-- 👀 I’m interested in JavaScript、react and so on.
+- 👀 I’m interested in JavaScript、C++、game and etc.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning c++ ue4
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .